Aurory-Game/aurory-issues/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Do you have a question about Aurory?
-Please visit [our discord server](https://discord.com/invite/aurory)
+Please visit our discord server at https://discord.com/invite/aurory

 ---